-Since treatment (strikes) occur at different times, my approach may suffer from these problems.
+Since teacher strikes occur at different times, my approach may suffer from these problems.
 However, most proposed solutions have strict assumptions that do not match my context.
-Subsequent strikes in a district can have additional impact, and restricting my sample to the first strike can lead to biased estimates.
-Teacher strikes are short-lived and seem to have a transitory impact.
-Therefore, a proper approach is the one that assumes the treatments can turn on and off.
+Subsequent strikes in a district can have an additional impact, and restricting my sample to the first strike can lead to biased estimates.
+Furthermore, teacher strikes are short-lived and seem to have a transitory impact.
+Therefore, the proper approach is the one that assumes treatments can turn on and off.